KxSystems/docs/docs/kb/ssl.md

 'conn.
 OS reports: Protocol not available
 ```

-Since 4.1t 2023.11.10 TLS messaging can be created on secondary threads.
+Since 4.1t 2023.11.10 TLS messaging can be created on secondary threads for one-shot synchronous requests.

 ### Testing your client configuration